What is a publisher for?

 There are people who think publishers are doomed: sad old dinosaurs lumbering around the end-game landscape of a Jurassic industry.

-I believe that Nosy Crow brings several things as a publisher, and that, because of them, we have earned that right to “interpose”:
+I believe that Nosy Crow brings several things as a publisher, and that, because of them, we do bring value into the narrowing space between the author and the reader:

 CREDIBILITY